Robert Tomasko Email & Phone Number

 What company does Robert Tomasko work for?

-What is Robert Tomasko's role at the current company?
+What is Robert Tomasko's role at American University?

-Robert Tomasko's current role is Director of the Social Enterprise Program.
+Robert Tomasko is listed as Director of the Social Enterprise Program at American University.

 What is Robert Tomasko's email address?